Electronic/fiber artwork by Phillip Stearns

 Annette gets by, living in a room she rents from a friendly spinster school teacher.
 There is no money to have the house rebuilt.
 In fact, for the time being nobody has any money, not even to buy the land from her and develop it for themselves.

 Life doesn't turn out to be what it had promised to be, or what she believed, promise or no promise, it would be.
 She works as a seamstress in a small clothing factory, doing some of the finer needlework that can't be sent down the mechanical production line, not with the state of the art of then current machinery.
 Sometimes in the evenings she goes to visit the ruins of her old home and just sits there, looking into the past and trying to see the future.
 In the summer when the weather is nice, she goes almost daily.
-She sits on the long stone wall that is left standing, cleaned now from ashes by years of rain and sanitized by the scorching of the sun.
+She sits on the long stone wall left standing, cleaned now from ashes by years of rain and sanitized by the scorching of the sun.

 One day in 1948, a shadow steps out from among fruit trees now left to grow wild for birds and squirrels and adventurous children who don't mind playing among the ruins.